Online Learning Strategic Framework

 New for 2017-2018 OUCI: Online & Hybrid Course Options

 - For information regarding details of the funding criteria please see the Online Undergraduate Course Initiative 2017 (OUCI) program outline.
 Starting in 2017 there is a new option for funding to design hybrid courses as well as fully online.
-If you are interested in participating in this project, please contact the Director of Online Learning Strategies for consultation on the proposal development and course redesign process by Feb 28, 2017.
-While applications are accepted on a continuous intake basis, proposals received after this date may be deferred to a subsequent round of funding.
+If you are interested in participating in this project, please contact the Director of Online Learning Strategies for consultation on the proposal development and course redesign process.
+Applications are currently being accepted on a continuous intake basis.

 - Online Undergraduate Course Development and Instruction – General Guidelines

 - Online Course Development Update (2014)